 The amount of the TTD payment in workers’ comp in NC is 2/3rds of the employee’s Average Weekly Wage, as described below.
 Payments are made weekly unless the NC Industrial Commission orders otherwise.

 When an injured worker is being paid TTD in NC the employer may only stop benefits when the employee returns to work or when the employer convinces the Industrial Commission that the employee is no longer disabled.
 Most often when an employer seeks to stop an employee’s TTD benefits they will file a Form 24 Application to Terminate Benefits with the Industrial Commission.
 The Industrial Commission will usually decide a Form 24 application in a telephonic hearing.
-An injured NC worker who receives a Form 24 should immediately contact a Board Certified Specialist in NC Workers’ Comp Law.
+An injured NC worker who receives a Form 24 should immediately contact a NC attorney who is a Board Certified Specialist in Workers’ Comp Law in NC.

 Temporary Partial Disability Benefits in NC Workers’ Comp (TPD) are paid during the healing period when an injured NC worker returns to some work but at reduced wages.
 The seven day waiting period also applies to TPD benefits.
-For cases that arise under workers’ comp in NC after June 24, 2011, TPD benefits can continue for up to 500 weeks.
+For cases that arise under workers’ comp in NC after June 24, 2011, TPD benefits can continue for up to 500 weeks of benefits.
 For cases that arose prior to that date the benefits cannot extend past 300 weeks from the date of the accident.
-The amount of the TPD payment is 2/3rds of the difference between wages earned after the injury and the employees Average Weekly Wage.
+The amount of the TPD payment is 2/3rds of the difference between the wages earned after the injury and the employees Average Weekly Wage.
+For certain high earners, this can be a very important benefit.

 When an injured NC worker who has sustained a scheduled injury reaches Maximum Medical Improvement the authorized treating physician will determine a percentage disability rating for the body part.
 The disability rating in NC workers’ comp represents the percentage loss of function to the injured body part.
 An employee is entitled to a second opinion on a PPD disability rating with a doctor of the employee’s choice at the employer’s expense.